Are you looking for the best internal communication survey questions?

 For employees, the best channel for knowing about the company is their manager.
-It is crucial that your internal communication survey find out whether that’s happening.
+It is crucial for your internal communication survey to find out whether that’s happening.

 3. Does your team assist you to complete your work?

-Internal communication surveys often suffer from ignoring collaboration between peers.
-Feeling part of a community helps employees stay engaged at work.
+If they are openly collaborating with peers and seeking help, that’s a sign of good communication.
 A good internal communication survey must find out whether that’s happening.
-If you find out that it’s not, that means its time for some team-building activities.
+If you find out that it’s not, that means it’s time for some team-building activities.

 4. How would you rate your knowledge of the company’s goals?

-This question in an internal communications survey will help you gauge how far along you are in your communications strategy.
-It will also make employees conscious of their levels of knowledge.
-That’s never a bad thing.
+This question will help you gauge how far along you are in your communications strategy.
+It will also make your employees conscious of their levels of knowledge.
+That’s never a bad thing!

 5. Do you care about the future of your organization?

-Any good manager knows how important this question is.
+The fact is, all good managers know how important this question is.
 Employees will only stay motivated if they care about the future of the company.
 We could even say that all internal communication efforts are aimed at this goal.